apache/fluo/README.md

 Running Accismus
 ----------------

-TODO create example word count app to reference and run

 The following instructions command show a rough outline of how to get Accismus installed and running on a single node.

+You will need observers to run.
+You can use the [jinex][7] examples observers.
+[Jinex][7] is a probably a bit too complicated for a starting example, will create something simpler soon.

 ```
 OJAR=<location of observer jar>